analogy-angle/analogy-angle.github.io/README.md

 2. **Short Papers (up to 4 pages)** - Position papers or reports of ongoing work on new research directions.

 3. **Dissemination Papers** - Already published papers from top AI venues such as IJCAI, NeurIPS, AAAI, ICML, ICLR, ACL, and EMNLP that are relevant to the workshop.
-Please upload the original submission and abstract to our submission site.
+Please upload the original submission and abstract to our submission site. **Please indicate where the paper has been accepted as a first sentence in the abstract.**

 Full and short research papers will be peer-reviewed by at least two reviewers from the PC.
 Accepted full and short papers will be included in the proceedings of the workshop.
 Dissemination papers will go through a short review from the organizers, checking for their quality and relevance to the workshop.
 Dissemination papers will not be included in the workshop proceedings.

-Please submit your contribution via [Chairingtool](https://chairingtool.com/conferences/AACPL24/MainTrack), and select the appropriate paper category (long paper, short paper, dissemination).
+Please submit your contribution via [Chairingtool](https://chairingtool.com/conferences/AACPL24/MainTrack).
+The paper type will be inferred based on the submission length.
 Submissions should be **anonymized** and the review will be double-blind.
 Preprints can be stored on arXiv.

 ## Important Dates
 * Submission deadline: **May 3rd, 2024**